Last Updated on November 19, 2024 by Helena Akter

 A 2018 study on animals showed that regular stretching increases blood flow to muscles, potentially improving their function.
 This method, sometimes involving a splint, could benefit the elderly or those who can’t exercise on their own.
 Yet, detailed research on humans is essential to further these insights.

-Why Do Stretching Feel So Good?
+Why Does Stretching Feel So Good?

 Stretching is more than a warm-up or cooldown for your workout; it’s a key to better health and happiness.
 Here’s a simple look at why stretching feels so amazing.